SatvikVejendla/SatvikVejendla/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Node JS.
+- 🔭 I’m currently working on Python AI.
-- 🌱 I’m currently learning RNN Neural Networks.
+- 🌱 I’m currently learning "Unsupervised Learning" and "Reinforcement Learning" with QLearning.
 - 📫 How to reach me: satvej1@gmail.com or vejendla.kivtas@gmail.com